Major professional sports leagues in the United States and Canada

 Each of the Big Four leagues, as well as MLS and the CFL, averages at least 15,000 fans in attendance per game as of 2024.
 The NFL has the largest stadiums on average in the world, ranging in capacity from just over 60,000 to almost 100,000 spectators, while MLB ballparks generally hold between 30,000 and 50,000 fans.
 Venues used primarily by MLS and CFL vary more widely in capacity, from about 20,000 to about 60,000.
 (Note: While a few MLS teams play in NFL stadiums, the upper decks of such venues are often partially or entirely closed for MLS matches, leading to an effective capacity closer to that of a typical MLS soccer-specific stadium.)
 The two indoor leagues, the NHL and NBA, play mostly in arenas that hold 18,000 to 20,000 seats.
-There is a significant number of multi-purpose venues that host events in both NFL and MLS (5), (Note: Atlanta (Mercedes-Benz Stadium), Charlotte (Bank of America Stadium), Chicago (Soldier Field), Foxborough (Gillette Stadium), and Seattle (Lumen Field).)
-CFL and MLS (2), (Note: Toronto (BMO Field) and Vancouver (BC Place)) MLB and MLS (1), (Note: New York (Yankee Stadium)) and NBA and NHL (11).
+Many multi-purpose venues host events in multiple leagues, including: NFL and MLS (5), (Note: Atlanta (Mercedes-Benz Stadium), Charlotte (Bank of America Stadium), Chicago (Soldier Field), Foxborough (Gillette Stadium), and Seattle (Lumen Field).)
+CFL and MLS (2), (Note: Toronto (BMO Field) and Vancouver (BC Place)) MLB and MLS (1), (Note: New York (Yankee Stadium through the 2026 MLS season, after which New York City FC will open the new Etihad Park.)) and NBA and NHL (11).
 (Note: Boston (TD Garden), Chicago (United Center), Dallas (American Airlines Center), Denver (Ball Arena), Detroit (Little Caesars Arena), Los Angeles (Crypto.com Arena), New York (Madison Square Garden), Philadelphia (Xfinity Mobile Arena), Salt Lake City (Delta Center), Toronto (Scotiabank Arena), and Washington D.C.
-(Capital One Arena)) Teams in MLB and the NFL no longer share stadiums, although there are frequent examples of MLB and NFL teams sharing stadiums in the past.
+(Capital One Arena)) MLB and NFL teams frequently shared stadiums in the past, although none currently do.
 The NFL and MLB also play a limited number of annual games in English Premier League stadiums, (Note: Principally Tottenham Hotspur Stadium.) and the NFL plays a limited number of annual games in stadiums of Germany's Bundesliga, (Note: Specifically Allianz Arena, Deutsche Bank Park, and Berlin's Olympiastadion, the last of which hosted its first NFL game in 2025.) and less often plays games in stadiums of Mexico's Liga MX, (Note: Specifically Estadio Azteca.)
-Brazil's Brasileirão, (Note: Specifically Arena Corinthians, which hosted NFL games in 2024 and 2025, and Maracanã Stadium, which will host its first NFL game in 2026.) and Spain's La Liga.
-(Note: Specifically the Bernabéu, which hosted its first NFL game in 2025.)
+Brazil's Brasileirão, (Note: Specifically Arena Corinthians, which hosted NFL games in 2024 and 2025, and Maracanã Stadium, which will host its first NFL game in 2026.)
+Spain's La Liga, (Note: Specifically the Bernabéu, which hosted its first NFL game in 2025.) and the Australian Football League.
+(Note: Specifically the Melbourne Cricket Ground, which will host its first NFL game in 2026.)